 Tales Told in “Family Treasures Lost and Found“

 How do you shatter your parents’ silence?
 Karen grew up knowing fragments of her Polish parents’ World War II stories of survival.
 Her mother spoke of her wartime ordeal, but her father was silent and died young.
-It took Karen six years to fill the gaps.
-Our documentary series of five shorts covers the process of discovery and models the major research steps needed for this kind of genealogical adventure.
+It took journalist Karen A. Frenkel six years to fill the gaps.
+Our documentary feature and series of five shorts covers this process of discovery making it perfect for educational and multimedia platforms.

 1. Oral Histories